IFS Retreat: Experience a New Freedom with Parts Work

 Designed to Help Your Internal Family Achieve a State of Harmony

 Internal Family Systems Therapy helps us shift our trust back to the core Self so that we can live a life that is happy and harmonious.
+This approach is particularly beneficial for mental health professionals, who often prioritize the needs of others over their own.

 We must allow the parts that are managing our past traumas to be acknowledged so that they can dissipate their energy and settle back into their appropriate role of supporting the Self in our decision-making process.